mrezasoltani/mrezasoltani.github.io/_pages/Course/starter.md

 ---
-title: "Welcome to the Machine/Deep Learning course."
+title: "Welcome to the ML/DL course."
 ---

 ## Content